Jbb-525/k8s-project/README.md

 ## 🎯 Project Overview

 This project demonstrates:
-- Training a CNN model on MNIST dataset using PyTorch
+- Training a model on MNIST dataset
 - Containerizing training and inference services with Docker
 - Deploying to Google Kubernetes Engine (GKE) with self-healing capabilities
 - Providing a web interface and REST API for digit recognition